Fielder Jones

 Fielder Allison Jones (August 13, 1871 – March 13, 1934) was an American center fielder and manager in Major League Baseball (MLB).
 He was best known as the player-manager of the World Series champion 1906 Chicago White Sox, a team who succeeded in spite of such poor offense that they were known as the "Hitless Wonders".

 Early life

-Born in Shinglehouse, Pennsylvania to a father who owned a general store, Jones learned to play baseball at his preparatory school at Alfred University.
+Born in Shinglehouse, Pennsylvania to a father who owned a general store, He was named after his uncle, Union General Fielder A Jones.
+Jones learned to play baseball at his preparatory school at Alfred University.
 As a young man, Jones worked as a surveyor with his brother and ventured to the Pacific Northwest by 1891.

 Playing career

 Jones entered professional baseball playing as an outfielder and catcher for Portland in the Oregon State League in 1891 or 1893, depending on the source.
 He played minor league ball in Binghamton, New York, and Springfield, Massachusetts, where he was an accomplished hitter.